 OVERVIEW | SYMPTOMS | DIAGNOSIS | TREATMENT

-People who have no symptoms or only minimal symptoms may not need treatment.
-Others do well with medicines that ease the pain of symptoms, but medicine cannot cure valve disease.
+People who have no heart valve disease symptoms or only minimal symptoms may not need treatment.
+Others do well with medicines that ease the pain of symptoms, but medicine cannot cure heart valve disease.
 If the condition gets worse, becomes hard to control, or the medicine no longer works, a percutaneous intervention or surgery may be needed.

 Texas Heart® Institute at Baylor St. Luke’s Medical Center is one of only three Texas sites in a clinical trial that is evaluating the safety and effectiveness of the transcatheter aortic valve, CoreValve.
 This is a non-surgical, minimally invasive technique to treat severe aortic stenosis, a life-threatening heart valve disease.
 Patients who are considered at high risk or ineligible for aortic valve surgery may be considered for the clinical trial.
 For more information about the clinical trial, call 832-355-9301.